Drahomíra (name)

-Drahomíra is a traditional Czech and Slovak female given name which means precious and peaceful from the Slavic element dorgu "precious" combined with mir "peace".
-The male, less frequent, form is Drahomír (or Dragomir).
+Drahomíra is a traditional Czech and Slovak female given name derived from the Slavic elements dorgu ("dear, precious") and mir ("peace").
+It means precious and peaceful.
+The male form of the name is Drahomír.
 Nicknames are Draha, Drahuše, Drahusha, Drahomirka, Draga, Mira, Mirka.

 Drahomíra's name day in the Czech Republic is 18 July, in Slovakia 16 January.
 Its equivalent in Polish, Bulgarian, Serbian and Croatian languages is Dragomira (with male form Dragomir).

-Drahomíra, a Bohemian duchess is the most famous historical bearer of the name.
+Drahomíra, a Bohemian duchess, is the most famous historical bearer of the name.